zicklag/docs-1/docs/extensions/panels.md

+---
+description: A guide on how to build custom Panels in Directus.
+readTime: 12 minutes
+---

 # Custom Panels <small mod></small>

 > Panels are modular units of data visualization that exist within the [Insights module](/app/insights).
 Each panel